I'm Honey!

 • BE A ROLE MODEL

-Our grandchildren write notes, send texts, and make phone calls.
-Their moms, Jenny and Jami, taught them the importance of showing gratitude.
+We are lucky because our grandchildren write us thank you notes, send texts, and make phone calls.
+Their moms, Jenny and Jami, taught them the importance of feeling and expressing gratitude.

-As the children’s grandmother I always acknowledge the note, text, or call with a thank you.
+As the children’s grandmother I always acknowledge the note, text, or call with a thank you of my own.
+It’s important to mirror an expression of thanks with gratitude!

 It is my hope that our grandchildren will enlighten their children about the true meaning of gratitude.
 That they will pass on the meanings of thanks and giving back in a truly humble manner.